-The aggregate number of Common Shares issuable pursuant to the Plan and any other Security Based Compensation Plans (as defined in the policies of the Exchange) of the Corporation may not exceed 10% of the issued and outstanding Common Shares as at the date of the grant of any Option.
+The aggregate number of Common Shares issuable pursuant to the Plan and any other Security Based Compensation Plans (as defined in the policies of the Exchange) of the Corporation may not exceed 10% of the issued and outstanding Common Shares (on a non-diluted basis) as at the date of the grant of any Option.
 The period during which Options granted under the Plan are exercisable may not exceed ten years from the date such Options are granted.
-The number of Common Shares issuable pursuant to Options granted (or any other Security Based Compensation granted or issued) in any 12-month period to any one person may not exceed five percent (5%) of the issued and outstanding Common Shares.
-In addition, the number of Common Shares issuable pursuant to Options granted (or any other Security Based Compensation granted or issued) in any 12-month period to any one consultant must not exceed 2% of the issued and outstanding Common Shares, calculated as at the date any Option is granted to the Consultant, and the number of Common Shares issuable pursuant to Options granted (or any other Security Based Compensation granted or issued) in any 12-month period to all Investor Relations Services Providers (as defined in the policies of the Exchange) in the aggregate must not exceed 2% of the issued and outstanding Common Shares, calculated as at the date the Option is granted to any such Investor Relations Service Provider.
+The number of Common Shares issuable pursuant to Options granted (and any other Security Based Compensation granted or issued) in any 12-month period to any one person may not exceed five percent (5%) of the issued and outstanding Common Shares, unless disinterested shareholder approval is obtained.
+In addition, the number of Common Shares issuable pursuant to Options granted (and any other Security Based Compensation granted or issued) in any 12-month period to any one consultant must not exceed 2% of the issued and outstanding Common Shares, calculated as at the date any Option is granted to the Consultant, and the number of Common Shares issuable pursuant to Options granted to all Investor Relations Services Providers (as defined in the policies of the Exchange) in the aggregate must not exceed 2% of the issued and outstanding Common Shares, calculated as at the date the Option is granted to any such Investor Relations Services Providers.